iberkower/Tamid_Blog/README.md

    - Solution: Implemented custom hooks and context API
    - Learning: Better understanding of React's state management patterns

+3. **Deployment**
+   - Challenge: Deploying both frontend and backend in sync
+   - Solution: Implemented Docker
+   - Learning: Better understanding of using Docker to deploy frontend and backend in sync on Render

 ### Future Improvements